urswilke/table_charter/README.md

 -   add further options to controll the charts' features & appearance,
 -   connect the dashboard to a data base,
--   also allow to generate interactive html versions of the tables in our table books,
 -   easily expand the generated plot types, such as
 -   plotting the data of multiple questions in different columns, or
 -   assembling the survey data of different years